-Included under current provisions is an amount of \$61,690,000 (31 December 2021: \$70,773,000) which relates to the Group's obligations under certain contracts in respect of Millennium Hilton Seoul and represents the estimated costs to be incurred arising from the sale of Millennium Hilton Seoul.
+Included under current provisions of \$59,505,000 (31 December 2021: \$70,773,000) which relates to the Group's obligations under certain contracts in respect of Millennium Hilton Seoul and represents the estimated costs to be incurred arising from the sale of Millennium Hilton Seoul.
 The Group will be fully reimbursed by the buyer of Millennium Hilton Seoul for the amounts incurred in respect of its obligations under the relevant contracts.